esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

 Below you can find a sample configuration.
 It shows setting up a reporter connecting to graphite running on localhost.

-You can see an additional option not listed in the Exometer docs - `mongooseim_report_interval`.
-That option sets the metrics resolution: how often Exometer gathers and sends metrics through reporters.
+You can see an additional option not listed in the Exometer docs - `mongooseim_report_interval`, which sets the metrics' resolution, i.e. how often Exometer gathers and sends metrics through reporters.
-By default that is 60 seconds.
+By default, the resolution is set to 60 seconds.

 ```erl
 ...